allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 Now, if `testData` is an instance of `ProductTestData`, we can call `testData.title` to get product title from loaded mock.

-Let's modify our tests to use our new test data parser:
+Let's modify our tests to use the new test data parser:

 ```swift
 class applicationUITests: XCTestCase {